num42/RxUserDefaults/README.md

 ```
 The arguments should be self explanatory.

-Currently only following Types are supported:
+Currently the following Types are supported:

-- String
-- Int
+- Array (only with the types supported by the UserDefaults)
 - Bool
-- Array (only with the types supported by the UserDefaults)
+- Codable (using JSON Decoder)
+- Date (as ISO8601 String)
+- Double
 - Enum (but enum must conform to the RxSettingEnum protocol)
+- Int
+- Set
+- String
+- UUID

 Functions you can use:
 ```swift